Piper Niven: World Wonder Ring Stardom (2016–2019)

-WWE
+WWE (2017, 2019–present)

+Mae Young Classic (2017)

+In 2017, WWE contacted Benson, asking her to participate in the women's tournament, Mae Young Classic.
+The event took place in 2017 and was an all-women tournament.
+Benson asked World of Sport Wrestling to release her from her contract to participate in the competition.
+She competed as "Piper Niven" because the ring name she had been competing under, Viper, had already become the nickname of fellow WWE superstar Randy Orton, and because she had played the bagpipes as a child, in addition to Niven being her father's first name.
+She defeated Santana Garrett in the first round and Serena Deeb in the second round, before being defeated by Toni Storm in the quarterfinals.

 NXT UK (2019–2021)

-In early 2019, a rumour started spreading in which it was said and expected that Viper signed with WWE, which came out to be true when she appeared and debuted on 27 March episode of NXT UK that year, where, under the ring name Piper Niven, she confronted Rhea Ripley.
+In early 2019, a rumour started spreading in which it was said and expected that Benson signed with WWE, which came out to be true when she appeared and debuted on 27 March episode of NXT UK that year, where, under the ring name Piper Niven, she confronted Rhea Ripley.
 Niven had her first televised match with WWE after being signed on a special program entitled WWE Worlds Collide on 24 April, which consisted on various matches that involved wrestlers from all the brands; Raw, SmackDown, NXT, 205 Live and NXT UK, this last one was the brand that she belonged to and represented, defeating Zelina Vega of SmackDown.
 On 19 June episode of NXT UK, Niven competed in a battle royal to determine who would have a future opportunity to face the NXT UK Women's Champion Toni Storm.
 In the match, Niven was eliminated by Xia Brookside.

 On 12 January 2020 at the NXT UK TakeOver: Blackpool II event, Niven competed in a triple threat match against Storm and Kay Lee Ray for the NXT UK Women's Championship, where Niven was defeated and pinned by Kay Lee.
 Niven returned to NXT UK television on 24 September of that year, where she challenged Kay Lee Ray in a match for the NXT UK Women's Championship, where she was defeated.
-On 19 November, Niven challenged Ray in a Falls Count Anywhere match for the NXT UK Women's Championship.
-Niven was again defeated by Kay Lee due to an interference made by Jinny.
+On 19 November, Niven challenged Ray in a Falls Count Anywhere match for the NXT UK Women's Championship, where she lost due to an interference made by Jinny.

 Niven lost to Jinny in a No. 1 contenders match for the NXT UK Women's Championship on episode 7 January 2021 of NXT UK.
-On 11 March, Niven and Jack Starz defeated Jinny and Joseph Conners in the NXT UK's first-ever mixed tag team match.
+On 11 March, in what would be Niven's final appearance for NXT UK, she teamed up with Jack Starz against Jinny and Joseph Conners in the brand's first-ever mixed tag team match, where Niven and Starz would emerge victorious.